NicolasMSalas/eco395m_ml_coffee_trees/README.md

 The goal of this project is to predict the monthly price of Coffee futures at the Chicago Stock exchange, using data from 1990 to the present day.
 Specifically, we want to predict the price of coffee futures for a range of dates.
 We will use several different Machine Learning models and compare their results.
 # Data Sources & Collection
 ## Exchange Rates
 The exchange rates data was taken from the IMF database.
 It is measured as the value of the foreign currencies for 1 USD.
 The data was downloaded from the website and placed into the `raw_data` folder.
+Since the raw data from the IMF is formatted in a premade table, the `xr_clean_data.py` code is used to put the data in a format that is easily read.

 ## Commodity Prices

 ## Futures Closing Prices